stereotype441/language/working/enhanced-constructors/feature-specification.md

-If neither of these forms is found, an implicit super constructor invocation will be inserted at the first statement boundary within the block that constitutes the constructor body that has a `true` value for the `assigned` booleans of all non-late fields. (_This is the earliest point within the constructor body block at which the user could have written the super constructor invocation explicitly._)
+If neither of these forms is found, an implicit super constructor invocation will be inserted at the first statement boundary within the block that constitutes the constructor body, such that the `assigned` booleans for all non-late fields are `true`. (_This is the earliest point within the constructor body block at which the user could have written the super constructor invocation explicitly._)

 _Note that it's possible for this heuristic to go wrong; see the [backward compatibility](#backward-compatibility) section._

-_Note that expressions of the above forms that do not constitute a complete initializer or the top level expression in an expression statement do not prevent an implicit super constructor invocation from being inserted, because they cannot represent super constructor invocations.
+_Note that expressions of the above forms that do not constitute a complete initializer or the top level expression in an expression statement are not counted by the heuristic, because they cannot represent super constructor invocations.
 For example, this is valid:_

 ```dart
 class B {